 Gearing up for a technology revolution

 Tata Steel, flagship of the 150-year-old Tata Group, is the world’s seventh largest steel producer, with enormous geographic diversification.
-Tata Steel is highly technologised, deeply committed to CI, and has implemented Total Quality Management (TQM) for three decades, winning the Deming Prize – the esteemed global TQM award – in 2008 and 2012.
+Tata Steel is highly technologized, deeply committed to CI, and has implemented Total Quality Management (TQM) for three decades, winning the Deming Prize – the esteemed global TQM award – in 2008 and 2012.

 Inevitably, multinationals operating or domiciled in India implement CI processes and 4.0 technologies in synch with leading global trends.
 Maruti Suzuki, for instance – with a 53% share of the Indian passenger vehicle market – is majority-owned by Suzuki Motor Corporation Japan, which enables and implements its home-based production and business improvement processes and technologies.
-And multinationals such as Bosch are recognised as having seamlessly woven overall excellence into their developing market footprints, including operations in India.
+And multinationals such as Bosch are recognized as having seamlessly woven overall excellence into their developing market footprints, including operations in India.